Away With The Steiners

 What is it really like?

-The Roys Peak hike is not an easy walk.
+The Roys Peak Hike is not an easy walk.
 I would consider us to be reasonably fit at the time of hiking Roys Peak, having done various hikes as a family both in New Zealand and around the world.

-But in saying that, I am voting the Roys Peak hike as the hardest we have ever tackled.
+But in saying that, I am voting the Roys Peak Hike as the hardest we have ever tackled.

 The uphill gradient takes your breath away.
 Literally.
 It’s a constant and steady incline.